 - Smooth shank nails are basic and budget friendly.

-- Square cap nails have square-shaped heads designed for fastening underlayment.
+- Square cap and plastic cap nails are designed for fastening underlayment.

 Deck Screws

-Deck screws are a type of wood screw used for outdoor projects because they’re made from corrosion-resistant materials like stainless steel.
+Deck screws are a type of wood screw used for outdoor projects because they’re made from corrosion-resistant materials like stainless steel or are coated with epoxy.
 They’re used for wood-to-wood fastening and are comprised of a sharp point, a coarse thread and a partly unthreaded shank near the head.
 The specialized construction of deck screws allows wood pieces to be joined tightly together.
 They’re budget-friendly and come in a variety of head shapes, lengths and diameters.

 Ceramic Screws